MINEZERI/mtrpz_labs/lab3/typescript/README.md

 Ensure you have [Docker](https://www.docker.com/) installed on your machine.

-Run this project in Docker using this command in project root:
+Run this project in Docker using this command:

 ```bash
 ~/project $ docker compose up